-- Determine who the user is, according to cookies or some other identifier.
+- Determine who the user is, according to cookies and/or other identifiers.

 - Record and pass information about what is happening on the website, including the pages and content viewed by a user, and the actions a user takes on those pages (e.g. product purchases, form fills, etc.).

 The culmination of these is an event or combination of customer data the describes who the user is and how they're interacting with your website.
 In aggregate, this data can help create robust analytics and data science capabilities, serve ads to specific audiences and attribute success to specific marketing channels, and more.
 You can find a description of a common event here.